-Females have speckles on their throats instead of the bright throat feathers.
+Females have speckles on their throats instead of bright throat feathers.
 Their backs are metallic green, and they have coppery flanks, which are duller than the males.
-Immature Allen’s hummingbirds are similar to females as they lack the iridescent orange throat feather.
+Immature Allen’s hummingbirds are similar to females, lacking the iridescent orange throat feather.

 They are similar to their close relative, the rufous hummingbird, except for the solid green back on the male.
-However, their tail feathers are a different shape.
-When perched, the tail can be seen extending past the wings with narrow outer feathers.
+However, their tail feathers are of different shapes.
+When perched, the tail extends past the wings with narrow outer feathers.

 They are about 3.5 inches (9cm) long, with a weight of just 0.1oz (2-4g).
 They have a diminutive wingspan of 4.3 inches (11cm).

 As with most hummingbirds, they hover when feeding but are quick and direct in flight.

 Allen’s hummingbirds can be found along coastal California and southwest Oregon during the summer.
 There are two subspecies of Allen’s hummingbird.
 One subspecies, Selasphorus sasin sasin, migrates to Mexico in the fall to overwinter; however, the other, Selasphorus sasin sedentarius, stays in Southern California year-round.

 They breed in scrub, coastal forest, and chaparral from sea level to 1,000 feet elevation.
 Females generally nest in tree-covered areas of redwood, eucalyptus, and Douglas-fir.
 Males have more open territories than females.

 Although not as aggressive as rufous hummingbirds, Allen’s hummingbirds will defend their territory and chase away other hummingbirds that feed at their nectar sources or try to take their perch.